 This time we will walk together down memory lane in Tennessee archaeology.
 One of my most interesting and vivid personal memories involves excavation of the Cherokee townhouse at the Tomotley site (40MR5) during the Tellico Archaeological Project.
 Sponsored by the Tennessee Valley Authority and National Park Service, the Tellico Archaeological Project was conducted in the lower portion of the Little Tennessee River basin near Vonore, Tennessee.
 This was the location of the historic Overhill Cherokee towns in the 18th century.
-The third largest of these towns was called Tomotley, and it was excavated by the Department of Anthropology at The University of Tennessee (Knoxville) in 1976.
-The Field Director that summer was Dr. Gerald F. Schroedl, and his Field Assistant was the very capable Mr. Robert Newman.
-The summer of 1976 was blazing hot with no shade from the sun.
-In that respect it was a truly miserable field season, but it was also a field season spent with many new friends and acquaintances.
+The third largest of these towns was called Tomotley, and it was excavated by the Department of Anthropology at The University of Tennessee (Knoxville) in 1973, 1974, and 1976.
+I was a member of the 1976 field crew.

 The townhouse was a large, public building that functioned as the meeting hall and central ceremonial center for an Overhill Cherokee town.
 This facility was very interesting at Tomotley because it consisted of two key parts.
-One was a large, circular building with eight central support posts that were well over 1 foot in diameter and went down into the subsoil about 4-5 feet.
+One was a large, circular (arguably octagonal) building with eight central support posts that were well over 1 foot in diameter and went down into the subsoil about 4-5 feet.
 This townhouse had a circular central hearth made of hard-fired clay, and the outer rim of the interior space was lined with sitting benches mounted on wooden posts in the ground.
 The other key part of the townhouse was a long, rectangular, open-sided structure to accommodate sheltered outdoor proceedings.
 This structure was situated right next to the large circular structure.
-For those of you who might not be familiar with it, this structural tandem appeared to be a traditional descendant of the ancient, paired winter and summer houses that date as early as the Middle Woodland period in the eastern Highland Rim area of Middle Tennessee.
-The round structure was the rough equivalent of the winter house, and the rectangular structure was the rough equivalent of the summer house.
+For those of you who might not be familiar with it, this structural tandem appeared to be a descendant of the ancient, paired winter and summer houses that date as early as the Middle Woodland period in the eastern Highland Rim area of Middle Tennessee.
+The circular structure was the rough equivalent of the winter house, and the rectangular structure was the rough equivalent of the summer house.

-Now, before we proceed any further with this story, please allow me to provide you with some accurate scientific and observational perspective because my memory is clear as a bell on this—and unless done—I doubt that you will believe what I am about to tell you.
+Now, before proceeding further with this story, please allow me to provide you with some accurate scientific and observational perspective because my memory is clear as a bell on this—and unless done—I doubt you will believe what I am about to tell you.
 Dealing with small details and accurate measurements is part and parcel of what I do for a living.
 In fact, over many years, I have become very good at accurately sensing the measurements of objects by simply looking at them.